silentbicycle/presentation-DevOpsWMI-make_redo/slides.md

 <!-- Unlike make, which is distributed with Un*x, you need to download
-redo. djb hasn't released his implementation, but Avery Pennarun has a Python [implementation][redo] based on his design, as well as a public- domain implementation as a < 200 line shell script, the redo counterpart to Darius Bacon's ake script.
-It doesn't support incremental rebuilding, but is compatible with full redo. -->
+redo. djb hasn't released his implementation, but Avery Pennarun has a GPL'd Python [implementation][redo] based on djb's design.
+His redo repo also includes a public-domain implementation as a < 200 line shell script, the redo counterpart to Darius Bacon's ake script.
+It doesn't support incremental rebuilding, but is otherwise compatible with full redo. -->

 # Closing - Not just build tools